jasgrewal/cancerscope/README.md

 pkg_resources.VersionConflict: (pandas xxxx (/path/to/sitepckgs/), Requirement.parse('pandas>=0.23.4'))
 - This error may arise because you have an older version of pandas installed, which conflicts with the plotting library we use (plotnine, this package needs pandas >=0.23.4)
 - You can either manually install plotnine ('pip install plotnine') or update your pandas library ('pip update pandas')

+The following required packages cannot be built: freetype, png
+- You need to install these dependencies for matplotlib.
+If using conda, run the following: `conda install freetype; conda install libpng; conda install matplotlib`.
+Otherwise, running `pip install matplootlib` should resolve the issue.